 Interestingly, Firefox shows plugins for DivX Web Player, iTunes, and Quicktime and the VLC and Windows Media Player (compatible; Totem), but no demuxers are found, so until you install the codecs the plugins are useless.
 Still, at least the handlers are already there.Some nice backgrounds have been added to the usual Gnome collection, and a slideshow of variants of the default background.
 Red Hat have also turned the Cosmos screensaver into a slideshow for your desktop.
 Here´s what a basic RHEL 6 desktop looks like.
 Not sure about the black window borders and notifications though.

 All in all I really got to like this release and the recent Fedora 14.
-Red Hat are doing the best Gnome implementation that I know of (you´ll probably disagree if you´re part of the school that prefers Gnome Linux Mint or openSUSE style with one bottom panel and a slab menu and stuff like Gnome-Do, but I´m a traditionalist in this sense), perhaps no surprise considering how many contributors are working there.
+Red Hat are doing the best Gnome implementation that I know of (you´ll probably disagree if you´re part of the school that prefers Gnome Linux Mint or openSUSE style with one bottom panel and a slab menu), perhaps no surprise considering how many contributors are working there.
 I just hope that once my 30 day trial subscription has run out it will be possible to switch to CentOS 6 updates once it's out and resume from there.

 Update: For more on RHEL 6 as a server, host and virtualized guest OS go here.
 For a full review of RHEL 6 Desktop edition go here.
 Keep in mind that currently there are no EPEL or rpmfusion repositories for 6 available, so adding multimedia or wireless functionality like the broadcom-wl will be more difficult than with older releases or Fedora 14 until these catch up.